-SOC 290 - Cultural Anthropology
+SOC 290CC - Cultural Anthropology

-(4 credits) (IGE option under Self and Society or Cross-Cultural Engagement.
-Cannot count toward meeting both requirements) This course is about learning a way of seeing and understanding other cultures and our own culture(s) - introducing and drawing on ideas and insights from the field of Cultural Anthropology.
+This course is about learning a way of seeing and understanding other cultures and our own culture(s) - introducing and drawing on ideas and insights from the field of Cultural Anthropology.
 In a globalizing and increasingly interconnected world these ideas and insights can serve a critical need in helping us understand and learn how to live in with cultural diversity and complexity.
 Thus the value of this course is in learning a new way of seeing and understanding, a way that helps us think about what it means to be human, a way that helps us understand and live with our neighbors - locally and globally.

-SOC 304 - Ethnicity, Power and Identity
+SOC 304CC - Ethnicity, Power and Identity

-This course examines and develops a sociological perspective on ethnicity, power and identity.
-The primary goal of this course is not simply to learn the attitudes or behaviors of specific racial groups.
-Instead, this course will seek to answer the questions:

-Where do social groups come from?
-What social dynamics emerge when one group of people has much more power than another?
-Our readings and discussions will shed light upon these questions from different perspectives.
-Along the way, we will also discuss the unique historical situations of specific groups as they endure and struggle against power imbalances (for example, the African American Civil Rights Movement).
+This course develops a sociological perspective on ethnicity, power, and identity.
+Sociologists frequently seek to balance an emphasis on both the general patterns that we observe across social phenomena and the uniqueness of each specific case.
+The primary goal of this course is not simply learn the characteristics of specific historically marginalized populations.
+Instead, this course will seek to answer the question: What is the relationship between power, ethnicity, and identity?
+Our readings and discussions will shed light upon this question from different perspectives.
+Along the way, we will also draw upon learning materials that address the unique historical situations of specific groups as they endure and struggle against power imbalances (for example, the African American Civil Rights Movement).